Sparse modeling study of extracting charmonium spectral functions from lattice QCD at finite temperature: Introduction

 Various approaches have been proposed to address this difficulty, including the maximum entropy method (MEM)~\cite{ASAKAWA2001459}, the Backus-Gilbert method~\cite{Brandt.PhysRevD.92.094510}, the Chybyshev polynomial method~\cite{Hashimoto:2025ohw}, and stochastic methods~\cite{Ding2018.PhysRevD.97.094503}.
 Each of these has its strengths and limitations, and the results may depend sensitively on algorithmic choices.
 For this reason, it is necessary to compare different reconstruction methods in order to assess systematic uncertainties.

 Recently, sparse modeling (SpM) has been introduced to the lattice QCD community as a promising alternative for spectral reconstruction.
-Originally developed in condensed matter physics~\cite{Otsuki.PhysRevE.95.061302, Shinaoka.PhysRevB.96.035147}, it enables stable reconstructions with reduced bias and controlled resolution.
+Originally developed in condensed matter physics~\cite{Otsuki.PhysRevE.95.061302, Shinaoka.PhysRevB.96.035147}, it enables stable reconstructions with reduced bias and controlled resolution, while relying on fewer explicit model assumptions compared to conventional approaches.
 In particular, Itou and Nagai~\cite{itou2020sparse} successfully applied SpM to the correlation functions of the energy–momentum tensor, demonstrating its potential to extract transport coefficients such as shear viscosity.
+Motivated by the question of whether essential quarkonium physics can be extracted within a framework with minimal model assumptions, we adopt SpM in this study.
 Extending this approach to the study of quarkonium correlators at finite temperature provides a new opportunity to obtain more reliable information on in-medium spectral functions, including quarkonium survival patterns and transport properties relevant for heavy-ion phenomenology.

 In this work, we investigate the charmonium spectral function at finite temperature using SpM.
 By performing analyses with both mock data and data from lattice QCD calculations and by comparing our results with conventional methods, we assess systematic uncertainties and establish the applicability of SpM for quantitative studies of heavy-quark observables in the QGP.